Dravid picked cues from Australian structure and created solid pool for India: Greg Chappell | Sports-Games

 Dravid picked cues from Australian structure and created solid pool for India: Greg Chappell

-Former India captain Rahul Dravid ''picked'' the Australian ''brains'' to create solid domestic structure which has served as a feeder line for his country's national team, something Australia is missing badly, feels legendary Greg Chappell.

-Chappell also said that both India and England have overtaken Australia as the best side in recognising young talent and providing them a platform to succeed. ''India have got their act together and that's largely because Rahul Dravid has picked our brains, seen what we're doing and replicated it in India and with their much larger (population) base,'' Chappell told cricket.com.au.
+Rahul Dravid picked Australian brains to create a talent identification system better than Australia in India, the legendary Greg Chappell has said, lamenting the current lack of a similar structure in his own country that was ''one of the best at developing young players.''
+Chappell said that both India and England have overtaken Australia as the best in recognising young talent and providing them a platform to succeed. ''India have got their act together and that's largely because Rahul Dravid has picked our brains, seen what we're doing and replicated it in India and with their much larger (population) base,'' Chappell told 'cricket.com.au'.

 ''Historically, we've been one of the best at developing young players and keeping them in the system, but I think that's changed in the last couple of years,'' he said. ''I'm seeing a bunch of young players with great potential who are in limbo.
 That's unacceptable.
 We cannot afford to lose one player.''
-The 72-year-old feels Australia has lost the bragging rights of calling themselves the best at talent identification.
+The 72-year-old feels Australia have lost the bragging rights as far as talent identification is concerned.

 ''I think we've already lost our position as the best at identifying talent and bringing it though.
 I think England are doing it better than us now and India are doing it better than us.''
-Earlier this year, Australia was defeated at home in the Border Gavaskar Trophy by a second string Indian team which was plagued by injuries to its key players and were also without the services of its talismanic skipper Virat Kohli, who was on a paternity leave.
+Earlier this year, Australia were defeated at home in the Border-Gavaskar Trophy by a second string Indian team which was plagued by injuries to its key players and was also without the services of talismanic skipper Virat Kohli, who was on paternity leave.

 Chappell feels the victory showcased India's highly effective player development system as even their rookies were armed with extensive international experience.